 4. Fill out the wire transfer forms

-Remember, a wire transfer is an irreversible process.
+Remember, a wire transfer is irreversible.
 If you fill out the form incorrectly, you may end up sending your money to someone else.
-So, make sure you check all the details carefully before submitting all the details such as your intended recipient’s bank account and the amount to be sent.
+So make sure you check all the details carefully before submitting all the details; this includes your recipient’s bank account details and the exact amount you want to send.

 5. Track your wire transfer

 Once you have initiated a wire transfer, you can track it using the transaction number provided by the bank or payment provider.
-If there is a delay, you can call up the provider to know the status.
+If there is a delay, you can use this information to follow up on the status of the transfer.